patrick-frake/Coffee-Brew-Sales-Analysis/README.md

 - **Specialize Loyalty Program:** Each country has different seasonality when it comes to sales.
 Utilize this by aligning offers with seasonality.
 The UK can focus on customer retention with the sales spike in March, and the US can address slower summer months with special offers and capitalize on Q4 surge.

 ## Clarifying Questions, Assumptions, and Caveats:
-Throughout the analysis, multiple assumptions were made to manage challenges with the data.
-These assumptions and caveats are noted below:
+Throughout the analysis, multiple assumptions were made to manage challenges with the data:

 - Loyalty program: Can the loyalty status vary between orders of the same customer?
 Can loyalty membership vary?
 Is it a subscription, one time sign up, etc.

 - There is no refund information in the data.
-We assume that all orders in the data cannot be returned and sales are final

 - There is no information about how the customer was acquired nor how long the customer has been a part of the loyalty program.
 More data could provide deeper insights and more actionable recommendations.
-I assume this data does not exist, and would recommend it be recorded.

-- For this analysis, it is assumed that real world events did not impact the sales of this company.
-The years are for analysis purposes and the covid-19 pandemic is irrelevant though the data is from 2019-2021.
+- For this analysis, it is assumed that real world events, such as the Covid-19 pandemic, did not impact the sales of this company and were not considered during analysis.